Dilip Kumar: 1990s: Directorial debut and final works

 In 1990, he co-starred with Govinda in the action thriller Izzatdaar.
 In 1991, Kumar starred alongside fellow veteran actor Raaj Kumar in Saudagar, his third and last film with director Subhash Ghai.
 This was his second film with Raaj Kumar after 1959's Paigham.
 Saudagar was to be Kumar's penultimate film and last box office success.
 In 1994, he won the Filmfare Lifetime Achievement Award for his contributions to the industry.

-In 1991, producer Sudhakar Bokade who had previously worked with Kumar in Izzatdaar announced a film titled Kalinga which would officially mark Kumar's directorial debut after he had allegedly previously ghost directed Ganga Jamuna (1961) and Dil Diya Dard Liya (1967).
+In 1991, producer Sudhakar Bokade who had previously worked with Kumar in Izzatdaar announced a film titled Kalinga which would officially mark Kumar's directorial debut after he had allegedly previously ghost-directed Ganga Jamuna (1961) and Dil Diya Dard Liya (1967).
 Kumar was also set to star in the title role with the cast including Raj Babbar, Raj Kiran, Amitoj Mann and Meenakshi Seshadri.
-After being delayed for several years Kalinga was eventually shelved in 1996 with 70% filming completed.
+After being delayed for several years, Kalinga was eventually shelved with only 70% filming completed.

 In 1998, Kumar made his last film appearance in the box office flop Qila, where he played dual roles as an evil landowner who is murdered and as his twin brother who tries to solve the mystery of his death.